-CERTIFIED RESPIRATORY THERAPIST (CRT) and/or REGISTERED RESPIRATORY THERAPIST (RRT)
+Certified Respiratory Therapist (CRT) and/or Registered Respiratory Therapist (RRT)

-Admission: Open to all students who have completed the prerequisite courses.
+Admission: Open to all students who have completed the

+prerequisite courses.

-Contact the Respiratory Care Program Director for information on application materials and registration pass.
+Contact the Respiratory Care Program Director for information about application materials and registration pass.
 The two courses that must be completed before admission to the Respiratory Care Program are: